 Escape to the Wine Country

 You can make a trip to Tyler which is a short drive away to visit wineries or even go to Hill country for a weekend and indulge in wine or you can go to Grapevine, Texas which is famous for its wine.
 If you are looking for a great way to spend the day and you enjoy tasting wines, the wine rooms in Grapevine offer plenty of options for you.
 In addition to wine tastings, some of the wine rooms offer light food options and sometimes live music.
-Better yet head to Sixty Vines or Whiskey Cake in Plano or Gemma in Dallas and check out their wine country inspired menu and taste some of their extensive wines.
+Better yet head to Sixty Vines in Plano or Gemma in Dallas and check out their wine country inspired menu and taste some of their extensive wines.

 Take a virtual trip to Cuba (in The Colony)